d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Severity=OK
 </pre>

-> Use the `--customiseAHS` with a string to customize AHS results.
+> Use the `--customiseAHS` with a string to customise AHS results.
 This is only available for downloading remote AHS logs.
 This command will only download AHS logs from January 26th 2019 to February 1st 2019.

 <pre>
 serverlogs --selectlog=AHS <span style="color: #01a982; ">--customiseAHS "from=2019-01-26&&to=2019-02-01"</span>